Dear Life (TV series): Production

-The series is written and directed by Robyn Butler and Wayne Hope.
+The series, initially announced as Love Divided by Eleven, is written and directed by Robyn Butler and Wayne Hope.
+The pair are a married couple, and Butler said that the idea for the storyline came from imagining the scenario if her husband Hope died.

 Gristmill is the producer, marking its first show for Stan.
 Executive producers are Butler, Hope and Greg Sitch, alongside Caliah Scobie and Alicia Brown, with MaryAnne Carroll the producer.
 Filming took place across Victoria with locations including Ballarat, Melbourne and Yarra Valley.

 The cast is led by Brooke Satchwell, and includes Eleanor Matsuura, Ryan Johnson, Ben Lawson, Annie Maynard, Daniel Henshall, Kerry Armstrong, Megan Smart, and Khisraw Jones-Shukoor.

+The series is described as "the kind of dramedy that isn't afraid to go all-out when it comes to the dark side of things".

 On 12 November 2025, Stan confirmed the series was retitled to Dear Life and would air on 1 January 2026.